Home / All Documents / Check Someone’s Driving Licence (DVLA Code A Online)

 How Do You Check Someone’s Driving Licence In The UK?

-I check the photocard first, then I use the official DVLA sharing process if the decision carries legal, insurance, or safety risk.
-If the person is driving for work, I keep a dated record and set the next review date.
+I check the physical photocard first, examining the photo, name, expiry date, and any obvious signs of tampering.
+Then I use the official DVLA check code system if the situation carries legal, insurance, or safety risk.
+For employment purposes, I keep a written record of the check and schedule the next review date rather than treating a single check as permanent verification.

 What Happens If An Employer Fails To Check An Employee’s Driving Licence?